gitter-badger/smls/README.md

 ###### Dependencies

-You need to install the dependencies, run the `./01-prepare/01-systemcheck` to see if you have all the requirments.
+You need to install the build dependencies, run the `./01-prepare/01-systemcheck` to see if you have all the requirments.
 >   TODO: This step can automated by making `./01-prepare/01-systemcheck` fail when a Requirements is missing or old.
 >   Can you help out? send us a pull request!